Javascript is not enabled.

 The Secret of Kells (2009)

-After all those hyper-realistic CG-heavy animated movies of recent years, there’s something refreshing to see the hand-drawn look at Irish mythology from the POV of a young boy in 9th-century Ireland whose uncle works on the illustrated manuscript The Book of Kells.
-The Oscar-nominated film is a delightful throwback in many ways, offering something fresh for both kids and grownups, in ways that suggest some of the best work of master Japanese animator Hayao Miyazaki, 84 (Princess Mononoke).
+After all those hyperrealistic CG-heavy animated movies of recent years, this hand-drawn look at Irish mythology is a visual tonic.
+The story follows the perspective of a young boy in 9th-century Ireland whose uncle works on the illustrated manuscript The Book of Kells.
+The Oscar-nominated film is a delightful throwback in many ways, offering something fresh for both kids and grownups, in ways that suggest some of the best work of master Japanese animator Hayao Miyazaki.

 Watch it: The Secret of Kells